netvote/elections-tally-go/README.md

 # elections-tally-go
-This tallies elections using goroutines in an effort to be reasonably quick
+This tallies elections using goroutines.
+This is faster than the node library (for large elections).

 ## Build
 ```
+make contracts
 make build
 ```